Option D: The BAAS Program with Adult Education Emphasis

 The Adult Education Emphasis is a gateway program that provides students with the background to serve an organization in the area of training and development for adults.
 The course work combines strategies in adult learning, instructional system designs, best practices for adult learners regarding curriculum development, mentoring and the integration of technology into the training and development process.
 A graduate would be prepared for a career in training and development for the military, civil service, business, or industry.

-Academic Foundation and Core Curriculum (see page 91)
+Academic Foundation and Core Curriculum (See degree plan)

 Professional Development (36 advanced semester hours that will include 3 hours of Internship [EDUC 4583], BAAS 4113, and 3 hours of advanced electives.)

-The Adult Education Emphasis is 36 advanced semester hours from the following:
+The Adult Education Option is 36 advanced semester hours from the following:

 3 hours of advanced electives